Skip to content

 Step 7: Search for View

-If you already committed your changes you can right click on the Project > "Team" > "Push to Origin" in order to push your changes to the remote.
+If you already committed your changes you can right-click on the Project > "Team" > "Push to Origin" in order to push your changes to the remote.

-If you have not commited yet and want to publish your changes and to share them with your team rather click: "Commit and Push" (1).
+If you have not committed yet and want to publish your changes and to share them with your team rather click: "Commit and Push" (1).
 If you have not configured that before you are now asked to "Configure upstream for push and pull" and the selected default of "Merge" can just be kept.
 You might now be asked to enter a user and a password for the remote repository in order to push your changes there.
 Having done that you can click "Push".

 Diff and Merge Models